onflow/flow/docs/content/dapp-development/contract-testing.md

 You can find examples of Go tests in the following projects: [flow-core-contracts](https://github.com/onflow/flow-core-contracts/tree/master/lib/go/test), [flow-nft](https://github.com/onflow/flow-nft/tree/master/lib/go/test), [flow-ft](https://github.com/onflow/flow-ft/tree/master/lib/go/test).

-> **Note**: These tests are tied to the emulator but it is simple to refactor tests to run on testnet
+> **Note**: These tests are tied to the emulator but can be refactored to run on testnet

 ### JavaScript Tests

-Tests in JavaScript can be written using [fcl](https://github.com/onflow/flow-js-sdk) and [flow-js-testing](https://github.com/onflow/flow-js-testing).
+Tests in JavaScript can be written using [flow-js-testing](https://github.com/onflow/flow-js-testing).

-flow-js-testing is a newer addition so we do not have any examples using it yet.